f-taveras/Gallery-of-Horns/README.md

-Number and name of feature: Feature #2: Allow users to favorite
+Feature #2: Allow users to favorite

 Estimate of time needed to complete: 1hr

 Took me about 30 mins

-Number and name of feature: Feature #3: Bootstrap
+Feature #3: Bootstrap

 This feature is on the works

+Feature #4: Display a Modal

+Estimated time to complete 45 mins

+Took me about 15 mins

+Feature #4: Filter by number of horns

+Time estimated: 2h

+I am not really sure how much it took me to preogram this, but I had to change the structure of my modules and that took me a great deal of time